TRUST-UP: Trustworthy Reinforcement learning Using Safe Techniques for UAV Pursuit: TRUST-UP Framework Design

-In this part, we propose the overall framework of our CSRL algorithm for the pursuer control problem, which integrates model-free RL with a safety filter to ensure the satisfaction of the safety constraints $\C_{u,i}$ in~\eqref{C3}, $\C_{c,i}$ in~\eqref{C1} and $\C_{s,i}$ in~\eqref{C2}.
-Specifically, there is a switch strategy in our CSRL algorithm that switches between the RL action $\pi_i$ and the safety filter in~\eqref{QP}, depending on whether the safety filter is activated.
+In this part, we proposed the overall framework of our TRUST-UP algorithm for the pursuer control problem, which integrates model-free RL with a safety filter to ensure the satisfaction of the safety constraints $\C_{u,i}$ in~\eqref{C3}, $\C_{c,i}$ in~\eqref{C1} and $\C_{s,i}$ in~\eqref{C2}.
+Specifically, there is a switch strategy in our TRUST-UP algorithm that switches between the RL action $\pi_i$ and the safety filter in~\eqref{QP}, depending on whether the safety filter is activated.
 To formalize the feasibility of this framework, we present the main theorem of this paper, which proves the switch strategy ensures the CBF-QP problem satisfies the safety conditions in Lemmas~\ref{lem-kcbf3}, \ref{lem-kcbf1}, and \ref{lem-kcbf2}, whenever the safety filter is activated.
-Consequently, the proposed CSRL algorithm guarantees that the pursuer control problem stated in Problem~\ref{problem} is fully satisfied.
+Consequently, the proposed TRUST-UP algorithm guarantees that the pursuer control problem stated in Problem~\ref{problem} is fully satisfied.

 Given the above CBF-QP problem in~\eqref{QP}, it is necessary to develop a feasible continuous control law to satisfy each safety condition.
 To achieve this, we introduce a switch strategy $\pi_i$ that activates the safety filter in~\eqref{QP} by switching from the nominal RL action $\pi_i$ whenever a CBF constraint is violated.
 For this purpose, we define the following regions: